FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

     - `branching` - defaults to the `BlockOutputBranchingConfig` component.
 Can be switched off entirely with the `usesDefaultBranchingEditor` boolean prop
     - `contact-props` - defaults to the `GenericContactPropertyEditor` component.
 Can be switched off entirely with the `usesDefaultContactPropsEditor` boolean prop
     - `extras` - add content and UI specific to your custom block
     - All other UI is common between community blocks.
-If you wish to override then see [Overriding Components](#overriding-components) below
+If you wish to override then see the [Overriding and customising non block components](#overriding-and-customising-non-block-components) section below
 - Extend/use inheritance with an existing block and create a fully custom template
 - Create your own block wrapping `src/components/interaction-designer/block-types/BaseBlock.vue` and extending `src/store/flow/block-types/BaseBlock.ts` - this gives you the standard flow spec UI and content common to all blocks.
 All community blocks use these if you need examples.
     - Wrapping BaseBlock